 “The touch feedback from air jets from the system is also modulated based on the virtual surface of the basketball, allowing users to feel the rounded shape of the ball as it rolls from their fingertips when they bounce it and the slap in their palm when it returns,” Daahiya says.

-This new holographic technology could improve virtual reality and videogames and take teleconferencing to the next level.
+This holographic technology could improve virtual reality and video games and take teleconferencing to the next level.
 Daahiya also believes that the invention could be used by doctors and improve patient treatment by allowing them to, for example, feel a tumor.